 rm-p: /home/sk/ostechnix.txt: Do you love Linux?
 Answer: yes i do rm-p: Wrong answer! /home/sk/ostechnix.txt will not be removed rm-p: The answer is stored in /home/sk/.ostechnix.txt.rm-protection rm: missing operand Try 'rm --help' for more information.

 Also, You must be very careful while using utility to protect the files.
 Be mindful that rm-protection is not a security program.
 If someone knows the answer or has the access to the file (.ostechnix.txt.rm-protection), s/he will know the answer and easily delete the file.
-So, don’t confuse this utility with security.
+As one of our reader mentioned in the comment section, this method does not stop a user from deleting files using the GUI.
+So, don't confuse this utility with security.
 It will not secure your files, instead it will keep the files from accidental deletion.

-rm-protection will protect only the normal user’s files/folders.
+Another limitation of rm-protection utility is it will protect only the normal user's files/folders.
 The root user can still able to delete the protected files.
-If someone knows the root password, your files will be deleted.
+If someone knows the root password, your files will be deleted even if it is password-protected.